GetDKAN/dkan/docs/components/periodic-updates.rst

 Periodic Updates Settings
 -------------------------

-You can find the periodic updates settings under DKAN --> Periodic Updates (`/admin/dkan/periodic-updates`).
+You can find the periodic updates settings under DKAN --> Periodic Updates --> Settings (`/admin/dkan/periodic-updates`).
 The settings for this module includes:

   - Periodic updates state